rickpastoor/scrummer/README.md

 Add a new card with the contents `#!!` anywhere in your board.
 It will count the points that are added to the card above it.
 You can add multiple separators in a single column: it will always start counting from the separator above.
 This allows you to prepare your sprints in advance, all within your Trello board.

+You can also attach a name to a separator, by simply adding it after the `#!!` tag.
+E.g.: `#!!
+1.0 release`.

 ## Developing and testing Chrome

 To get started with developing your own additions to this plugin, run this command: